 Quality costs can arise anywhere in a company.
 There may be product design issues that begin in the engineering department, as well as manufacturing problems that can create product flaws.
 Further, the procurement department may acquire substandard components that result in product flaws.
 In addition, the order entry department may have incorrectly entered a customer order, so that the customer receives the wrong product.
 These issues all result in quality costs.

-Quality costs can comprise a major portion of the total expenses of a business, though they are hidden within the normal cost recording system of a business, which is oriented more toward recording by responsibility center than by quality issue.
+Quality costs can comprise a major portion of the total expenses of a business, though they are hidden within its normal cost recording system, which is oriented more toward recording by responsibility center than by quality issue.
 The mitigation of quality issues can greatly increase the profitability of a business, as well as enhance the level of customer retention.